react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 The following changes are in the `@react-navigation/drawer` package.

+### Drawer now uses Reanimated 2 if available

+There is a new implementation based on the latest [Reanimated](https://docs.swmansion.com/react-native-reanimated/) which will be used if it's available, otherwise drawer will fallback to the old implementation.

+You can pass `useLegacyImplementation={true}` to `Drawer.Navigator` to force it to always use the old implementation if you need.

 ### A header is shown by default in drawer screens

 Tab screens now show a header by default similar to screens in a stack navigator and bottom tab navigator.
 See [its options](bottom-tab-navigator.md#options) to see all header related options.